-If you're looking for an easier way to prepare some of your favorite stews and more, a Dutch oven makes all the difference: They’re not just pretty to look at — they also heat evenly, retain a steady temperature and can easily go from stovetop to oven.
-But do you have to spend a fortune on one of the pricey, famous French-brand name ones that go for $300 and up?
+When it comes to preparing some of your favorite dishes, a Dutch oven makes all the difference: It's not just pretty to look at, it also heats evenly, retains a steady temperature and can easily go from stovetop to oven.
+But do you have to spend a fortune on a pricey, famous French brand-name pot that goes for $300 and up?

 Eager to try, we ordered one to test it out.
 After cooking a few recipes, we have to admit, it really lived up to the online reviews.
-Here’s what we found:
+Here’s what we found.

-1. It comes in gorgeous colors.
+1. It comes in gorgeous colors

-2. It browns food beautifully.
+2. It browns food beautifully

-3. Cleanup was a cinch.
+3. Cleanup was a cinch

 After caramelizing a batch of onions, I was a little nervous when I looked at the pan, with delicious-looking but hard-to-clean bits at the bottom.
 I was pleasantly surprised when I was able to clean it all up in about 15 seconds — with just a few passes of a sponge, it looked good as new.

-4. It's easy to handle.
+4. It's easy to handle